KevinKuo41/DefaultPrediction_On_LendingClub_XGB_RF/03_Feature_Engineering/README.md

 #### Since we aim to find a general pattern for default prediction, we got rid of the samples with values located outside the Mean ± 3 times Standard Deviation.<br>

 ## (4) Deletion:
-#### - For features updated after borrowers being default (“total_pymnt”, “total_rec_int”, “total_rec_late_fee”, “total_rec_prncp”), we exclude them from models, since they were unknown at the time when issuing the loan.
-(They are highly correlated to Default.) <br><br> - For features unrelated to the analysis (“zip_code” and “loan_id”), we deleted them all. <br><br> - Feature “emp_title” has more than 20,000 categories of job titles in it.
-No matter what kinds of adjustment we applied to it, we still could not reduce its number of categories to be within a relatively reasonable range, so we exclude it from the models.<br>
+#### - For features updated after borrowers defaulted (“total_pymnt”, “total_rec_int”, “total_rec_late_fee”, “total_rec_prncp”), we excluded them from models since they were unknown at the moment when issuing the loan.
+(They are all highly correlated to default.) <br><br> - For features unrelated to the analysis (“zip_code” and “loan_id”), we deleted them all. <br><br> - Feature “emp_title” has more than 20,000 categories of job titles.
+No matter what kind of adjustment we applied to it, we still could not reduce its number of categories to be within a relatively reasonable range, so we excluded it from the models.<br>

 ## (5) Categorical Features Encoding:
 #### - For categorical features, we conduct label encoding to convert categories into numbers since we will not implement linear models.<br>